ably-labs/models/README.md

 > **Note:** Ably's realtime messaging platform integrates with the Realtime Data Models SDK to provide a fast, reliable, scalable global distribution network with seamless recovery.

+## Development Status

+The Models SDK is in the public alpha stage.
+It's designed primarily for experimental use and is currently unsuitable for production use.
+Your valuable feedback will help us focus on enhancements and resolve issues for upcoming versions.

 ## Quickstart

 ### Prerequisites